Devices showing a local business storefront, representing visibility across AI-powered search results.

 How do AI tools decide who gets mentioned?

 What the AI already knows about you.
 All AI models are trained on enormous amounts of text from the internet.
 It matters whether your business is mentioned in independent sources: industry sites, reviews, local press, podcasts.
-An Ahrefs analysis of 75,000 brands found that the factor correlating most strongly with AI visibility isn’t the number of links pointing to your site.
+Ahrefs’ analysis of 75,000 brands (2025) found that the factor correlating most strongly with AI visibility isn’t the number of links pointing to your site.
 It’s how often your brand is mentioned by name across the web, whether or not those mentions include a clickable link.

 What the AI finds when it searches right now.
 Most AI tools actively search the web when you ask them a question.
 ChatGPT, Perplexity, and Google’s AI features all pull from live pages and extract relevant passages.
 To show up there, your pages need to be accessible and indexed.
-An Ahrefs study of 17 million AI citations found that content cited by AI tools is on average 25% fresher than what ranks in standard Google results.
+Ahrefs’ study of 17 million AI citations (July 2025) found that content cited by AI tools is on average 25% fresher than what ranks in standard Google results.
 ChatGPT showed the strongest preference for recent content, citing pages that were on average more than a year newer than typical Google organic results.

 That’s the core shift GEO represents: writing so AI tools can extract a clear answer, and making sure your business is known and mentioned in the places AI tools learn from.